madhavcs123-ops/madhavcs123-ops.github.io/index.md

 ## About Me

-I am a PhD student in Computer Science at Montana State University, where I am grateful to be advised by Brittany Terese Fasy.
+I am a first year PhD student in Computer Science at Montana State University, where I am grateful to be advised by Brittany Terese Fasy.

 Prior to this, I completed the Parisian Master of Research in Computer Science (MPRI) program at Institut Polytechnique de Paris.
 During my M2, I carried out my internship at the GMOD team at LIS Marseille under the guidance of Alexandra Bac and Aldo Gonzalez-Lorenzo.
 I also completed my M1 internship at DataShape, Inria Sophia Antipolis, where I was advised by Mathijs Wintraecken.